agendav/agendav/doc/source/admin/configuration.rst

    <http://wiki.davical.org/w/Permissions>`_.
 Default values of this option
    will work all right for DAViCal.

-   .. seealso:: Used in conjunction with options :confval:`share_permissions`
-      and :confval:`default_permissions`.

 .. confval:: share_permissions

+   .. deprecated:: 1.2.5

+   .. seealso:: See :confval:`read_profile_permissions` and
+      :confval:`read_write_profile_permissions`

+.. confval:: read_profile_permissions

+   List of DAV permissions used for users given read-only permission on a calendar.

+   .. versionadded:: 1.2.5

+.. confval:: read_write_profile_permissions

-   List of DAV permissions used for granted users when another user shares a calendar with them.
+   List of DAV permissions used for users given read and write permission on a calendar.

-   Please, refer to your CalDAV server documentation to know which permissions does it support.

-   Default value lets users to read and write on shared calendars.
-AgenDAV doesn't support at this moment to select whether you want read or shared rights.

-   .. seealso:: Used in conjunction with options :confval:`owner_permissions`
-      and :confval:`default_permissions`.
+   .. versionadded:: 1.2.5

 .. confval:: default_permissions